lazarustanaka11/garage-ai/README.md

 # License

-This project is intended for educational, learning, and portfolio purposes.
+This project is intended for portfolio purposes.

 ---